wdonne/pincette-mongo-collections/README.md

 The `spec` field has no mandatory fields.

+The collection properties are described at [https://www.mongodb.com/docs/v6.
+0/reference/method/db.createCollection/](https://www.mongodb.com/docs/v6.0/reference/method/db.
-The collection properties are described at [https://www.mongodb.com/docs/v6.0/reference/method/db.createCollection/](https://www.mongodb.com/docs/v6.0/reference/method/db.createCollection/).
-The unspoorted properties are `indexOptionDefaults`, `pipeline`, `storageEngine`, `viewOn` and `writeConcern`.
-The property `clusteredIndex` was change to the boolean property `clustered`.
+createCollection/).
+The unsupported properties are `indexOptionDefaults`, `pipeline`, `storageEngine`, `viewOn` and `writeConcern`.
+The property `clusteredIndex` was changed to the boolean property `clustered`.

 The collation properties are described at [https://www.mongodb.com/docs/v6.0/reference/collation/#std-label-collation](https://www.mongodb.com/docs/v6.0/reference/collation/#std-label-collation).
 All properties are supported.